Table of Contents

 All sources though agree that she was born ‘in Tanta on the Nile Delta to parents who were acrobats in the Akef Circus’ (Green, 2015, para.
 1), where she worked from a young age as an acrobat (Artemis, no date, para.
 1).

-In 5.3.5, I will analyse her stylistic choice using the theories from my conceptual framework and comparing Naima Akef with Tahia Carioca and Samia Gamal.
+In 5.3.5, I will analyze her stylistic choice using the theories from my conceptual framework and comparing Naima Akef with Tahia Carioca and Samia Gamal.

 Badia Masabni’s Club